thedailytexan/towerfeature/sniper/_posts/2016-08-01-Whitman-Father.markdown

 summary: An in-depth study of Whitman's life finds his troubled relationship with his father to be a factor in the Tower shooting.
 subhead: An in-depth study of Whitman's life finds his troubled relationship with his father to be a factor in the Tower shooting.
 thumbnail: assets/img/institute.jpg
-img-credit: Photo Courtesy Stuart Brown
+img-credit: Photo Courtesy of Stuart Brown

 author: Anusha Lalani
 ---